 ScatMats are mats that you can place on the counter that has a small electric current running through them.
 Not enough to harm your Ragdoll in any way, but definitely enough to make it highly uncomfortable and want to vacate the premises immediately.

-typically blow air or make noises that will definitely startle your Ragdoll.
+No products found. typically blow air or make noises that will definitely startle your Ragdoll.

 How High Can Ragdoll Cats Jump?